Classic Pad Printing

 Open Ink System

 The open ink system represents the first industrial application of pad printing.
-With this method, the ink is supplied in an open container (small inkwell or tray).
-From there, the cliché is coated with ink using an ink spatula.
+With this method, the printing ink is supplied in an open container (small inkwell or tray).
+From there, the pad printing cliché is coated with ink using an ink spatula.
 Surplus ink is then removed by the doctor blade pressing down and moving backwards across the cliché.
 As a result, ink remains only in the cliché cavities.
 This ink is now taken up by the pad and transferred to the part to be printed.

 For basic applications, the open system is now considered outdated in comparison with the sealed ink system.
 It is now only used to meet special requirements, for example, to realize particularly large print images or when using special inks (or other print media) which may only be processed using the open system.